AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 > - https://fontawesome.com/search?o=r&m=free

-Because these have been added (in the form of web fonts) we do not need to do any additional installation.
+Because these have been added (in the form of web fonts), we do not need to do any additional installation.

-Ok, now we may continue to work on our Chirps in the Chirp Index Page.
+OK, now we may continue to work on our Chirps in the Chirp Index Page.

 ## Updating the Chirps Index page